-What is Keratoconus and what are the Signs of It?
+What is Keratoconus and what are the signs of it?

 At the front of your eye is a clear window called the cornea, which plays an essential role in focusing images in the form of light waves onto the retina at the back of your eye.
 If you have keratoconus, the stromal layers of your cornea are weak.
-This causes the cornea to become dome shaped, as it is not strong enough to prevent the contents of the eyes from forcing it to bulge.
+This causes the cornea to become dome-shaped, as it is not strong enough to prevent the contents of the eyes from forcing it to bulge.

 If you suffer from this condition, you may experience the following symptoms:

 - Naturally light conditions may cause a visual glare

 - You may see halos and stars around lights

 - Double vision

 - Your eyes may find adapting to changes in light conditions challenging

 - Contact lens intolerance or poor fitting contact lenses

-• Frequent change of prescription or glasses
+- Frequent change of prescription or glasses

-• As the condition progresses, you may experience corneal scarring that leads to visual disturbances
+- As the condition progresses, you may experience corneal scarring that leads to visual disturbances

 If you are experiencing these symptoms and you have not had a diagnosis yet, don’t write off laser eye surgery entirely.
 These symptoms are associated with other conditions too, which means a full diagnosis is required before you make a decision about your surgery.

-Who is at Risk of Keratoconus?
+Who is at risk of Keratoconus?

 One theory is that persons who suffer from an allergy are more likely to poke and touch their eyes, which causes damage to the cornea.
-Eye rubbing is commonly associated with Keratoconus.
+Eye rubbing is commonly associated with this.
 It is also linked with some genetic conditions, such as Down’s Syndrome, Marfan Syndrome and Turner Syndrome.

 As the cornea is already weak, there is a risk that surgery could weaken it further.
 Various experts recommend that persons who suffer from this condition do not have LASIK.

-Upon consulting with a surgeon, you may find that cross linking, INTACS, or a combination of the two procedures can improve your visual outlook with keratoconus.
+Upon consulting with a surgeon, you may find that cross-linking, INTACS or a combination of the two procedures can improve your visual outlook with keratoconus.